l0andr/pysurvtools/README.md

 5. **Fisher’s Exact Test (`fisher_exact_test`)**
    Conducts Fisher’s exact test on specified binary factors and outputs a scatter plot with odds ratios and p-values.
 Significant associations are highlighted, with p-values and odds ratios clearly labeled, aiding in the identification of potentially important relationships between factors.

+6. **Kruskal-Wallis Test (`kruskal_wallis_test`)**
+   The Kruskal-Wallis test is a non-parametric method used to determine if there are statistically significant differences between three or more groups. the plot_kruskal_wallis_boxplot function generates boxplots for comparing multiple groups based on a continuous variable.
+It calculates the Kruskal-Wallis H test statistic and displays the p-value on the plot.
+This test helps in assessing whether there are significant differences in the distribution of a continuous variable across different categories or groups, providing insights into potential relationships or patterns within the data.
 ---
 </details>